Lepsius XXIV: Exploration

-A Czech team led by Miroslav Verner undertook exploratory excavations in 1980-81, 1987 and 1990, as well as a full excavation in 1994 and identified the complex as a pyramid with a cult pyramid and a mortuary temple, which they assigned to the time of the 5th dynasty King Nyuserre.
+A Czech team led by Miroslav Verner undertook exploratory excavations from 1980-1981, 1987, and 1990, as well as a full excavation in 1994 and identified the complex as a pyramid with a cult pyramid and a mortuary temple, which they assigned to the time of the 5th dynasty King Nyuserre.

 Identification

 The inhabitant of the pyramid can not yet be identified, since no direct evidence, like inscriptions, remain.
 It is probable, however, that Nyuserre had the pyramid built for one of his wives, perhaps Reptynub.

 Pyramid

-With a base measuring 31.5 m x 31.5 m and a slope of 60°15′, the Lepsius XXIV Pyramid originally had a height of 27.3 m.
+With a base measuring 31.5 m x 31.5 m and a slope of 60°15′, the Lepsius XXIV Pyramid originally had a height of 27.3 meters.
 The core structure of the pyramid was built in three layers, according to recent research.
 The masonry of the first layer consists of a stone casing, with the interior filled with sand, rubble and debris.
 A ramp structure oriented north–south and extending into the core structure was probably used for the erection of this layer.
 The second layer again consists of an outer stone casing with several partition walls at oblique angles, made up of irregularly shaped stone fragments.
 The space between was also filled with loose debris in the same way as the first layer.
 The third layer no longer exists.
 According to Verner, the mixed technique increased stability.
 A cladding of fine limestone appears to have been attached later, since the masonry of the mortuary temple touches the first core layer directly.

 The masonry of the pyramid displays a large amount of construction graffiti.
 These graffiti regularly mention the Vizier Ptahshepses, who organised all royal construction under Nyuserre, which indicates that the pyramid was built during his reign.